pawellazicki/Hotel-Web-App/README.md

-# Hotel management .NET web application
+# Hotel management .NET application
 To log in as an administrator
   Username: admin
   Password: admin